Fqstalph/ItemsHub/README.md

 # ItemsHub

-A pmmp plugin to give items to the player join
+Fully customizable plugin where you can set an item a certain command and especially a Custom name, in the V2 was added the Custom Join and Quit

-V2 = In the second version of ItemsHub, the CustomJoin and Quit was added under request
+Twitter: @fqstalph